 - 5. Compare household income to the applicable income limits. - 6.
 Complete a Tenant Income Certification (TIC). - 7.
-Execute lease and other management-specific paperwork. - 8.
-Move the household in.
+Execute lease and other management-specific paperwork.

 For most household members all earned, unearned, and asset income is counted as income.
 There are a few exceptions as explained below.